vinodotdev/docs.vino.dev/content/en/Getting started/6-adding-components.md

 {{% pageinfo %}}
 _Without knowing anything about the implementation, can you guess what this component will do?
 If you guessed that it is going combine two strings together as output, you're correct!_

-_That scenario sounds silly but the self-describing nature of Vino components is an important one.
-Since ports can connect to anything and components aren't sequential lists of commands (i.e. functions), each component can be laser focused on its purpose.
-You don't need to pass unrelated data just to propagate it to a downstream consumer._
+_This scenario is contrived but it extends passed "Hello World" style tutorials and is an important part of programming on Vino.
+Components don't need to accept data they don't act on, so you won't often see many inputs nor complex types as input.
+You'll usually deal with small bits of data like strings and numbers.
+Component ports connect directly to each other in a graph (a [schematic](/concepts/terminology)), freeing each component to be laser focused on its purpose._
 {{% /pageinfo %}}

 ### Generate the new code